 This online resource also helps the community to effectively engage with decision-makers and request a workshop for your community.
 We are always trying to improve our community resources and are currently seeking feedback on the effectiveness of Have Your Say.
 You can help us out by checking out the site and completing a short three-question survey.

-The NSW Government is reforming the way Aboriginal cultural heritage is conserved and managed in NSW and is seeking your feedback to help refine the proposed new system.
+The Office of Environment & Heritage is changing the way Aboriginal cultural heritage is conserved and managed in NSW and is seeking feedback on the proposed new system.